Zagforge-Org/zigzag/README.md

 - **Watch mode** for continuous report regeneration on file changes
 - **Configurable output filename** for the generated report
 - **JSON report output** (`--json`) for machine-readable analytics alongside the markdown report
+- **HTML dashboard** (`--html`) — interactive single-file report with charts, sortable file table, search, and a virtual-scrolling source viewer with syntax highlighting

 ## Installation